MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 **Import and transform**

-If you use on-premise data sources, Microsoft or third-party data, you can import and transform the data using Power Query connectors.
+If you use on-premise data sources, Microsoft, or third-party data, you can import and transform the data using Power Query connectors.
 - [Power Query connectors](connect-power-query.md)

 ## Review data sources